garagehive/garagehive.github.io/docs/garagehive-group-items-grouping-document-lines.md

     ![](media/garagehive-group-items5.gif)

-### Grouping document lines from the checklist attention items
+### Creating group items from checklist attention lines
 While working from a vehicle inspection estimate, there are issues identified in the vehicle which require urgent attention.
 From these issues, you can create groups to enable you add items and labour.

 > **Example**